-You want a calm December, right?
-Then start Christmas crafts in October.
-Think cocoa, a cozy playlist, and zero last-minute panic glitter explosions.
+You want a calm holiday season, right?
+Even though December is here, there’s still plenty of time to create beautiful, simple Christmas crafts without the stress.
+Think cocoa, a cozy playlist, and zero last-minute chaos.

 Start with a Mood and a Plan